Evaluating Long-Term Memory for Long-Context Question Answering: Experiments and Results

 \section{Experiments and Results}

 In our empirical evaluation, we compare the effectiveness of various memory augmentation strategies across multiple language models.
 The task spans five reasoning categories, with different challenges and considerations for each of them: Single-Hop, Multi-Hop, Temporal, Open-Domain and Adversarial.
 We evaluate the Full Context baseline against different combinations of memory mechanisms: RAG, A-Mem, RAG+PomptOpt, RAG+EpMem, and RAG+PromptOpt+EpMem.
-We report average F1 across categories and the average number of tokens used per query as a proxy for efficiency.
+In Table \ref{tab:memory_results}, we report the mean and standard deviation for average F1 across categories and the average number of tokens used per query as a proxy for efficiency.
 We calculate the average F1 ranking across categories, ordering the approaches by their F1 scores, from highest to lowest within each model (rank 1 to the highest F1 score, rank 2 to the next, and so on).
-As we use the first data sample to generate episodic and procedural memories, we report experimental results on the remaining 9 samples (1787 data points out of 1986).
+As we use the first data sample (10\% of the dataset) to generate episodic and procedural memories, we report experimental results on the remaining 9 samples (1787 data points out of 1986).
 While in a real-world system these memories would be generated along all conversations, fixing a "training" sample and using the rest for evaluation allows us to capture a snapshot of model behaviour and learning.